defl/videoprocessor/README.md

 Devices which can remove this protection are available, allowing for HDCP protected sources being captured by your capture card, but their legality depends on your jurisdiction and use.
 Ensuring compliance with your local laws, and feeding your capture card data it can forward to VideoProcessor, is your responsibility.

-**madVR**

-The most well known, and in my opinion best, renderer is madVR.
-Though before using it you must understand the legal situation. madVR has two paths, a limited-free-to-use DirectShow library which MadShi releases on his [website](http://madvr.com/) and a commercial appliance called [Envy](https://madvrenvy.com/) which is a video processor software hardware combination.
-Because of the conflict of interest this causes, madVR has adjusted the license terms of the limited-free-to-use to be illegal for use in video capture applications such as VideoProcessor. madVR has updated all downloadable releases with the new license that prohibits its use in VideoProcessor.
-You can find an original old release (09217), which has the previous license, mirrored [here](http://www.dennisfleurbaaij.com/temp/madVR%2009217%20-%20old%20license.zip). madVR is not included in the VideoProcessor download, you are responsible for downloading and installing an appropriate version.

 **Showtime!**